fronzbot/fronzbot.github.io/_pages/about.md

 I have been a Buffalo Sabres fan since birth (probably because that's where I was born...).
 I played hockey when I was younger (actually played with Dominik Hasek's son when I was *really* young... didn't know who the hell that was at the time).
 I can still feel the pain of the ubiquitous [No-Goal](https://www.youtube.com/watch?v=mRoN0-dFetk) in 1999.
 I am an avid reader of [/r/hockey](http://reddit.com/r/hockey) as well as [/r/sabres](http://reddit.com/r/sabres) and set time aside to watch every Sabres game.
 I'm also just a raw hockey fan, so I like to keep tabs on other teams like the Minnesota Wild and Winnipeg Jets.
 I also keep tabs on what the Maple Leafs and Bruins are doing because I hate both of those franchises.
 Keep your friends close and your enemies closer, or so they say.

-# Woodworking

-I am a very novice woodworker, but I enjoy it quite a bit (when I can find the time).
-I have a small workshop setup in my basement.
-I've built a few things I'm proud of, namely a bookshelf for my daughter and a nightstand for my wife.
-No crazy joinery yet, but I'm getting there.